 This is the second pregnancy of this first daughter of Indah, Indy’s mother, after her first offspring, Icarus, was born in 2012.
 Until now, Icarus was still observed to maintain close proximity with her mother, Indy.
 This young male orangutan went viral on the video after he attempted to take a selfie picture by using our camera trap that was placed on the tree (click here to watch the video).

-Many scientists have reported that the offsprings of orangutan will start to be independent and travel alone after they are about 8-10 years old.
+Many scientists have reported that the offsprings of orangutans will start to be independent and travel alone after they are about 8-10 years old.
 It then leads to a scientific assumption that the child-mother connection in orangutan culture is very strong.

 Indy’s pregnancy has multiplied our happiness this year after a few months ago we got the same good news from Georgia who was also found pregnant.
 We are happy because this proves that our conservation effort in the majestic forest of Borneo has led to a positive outcome.
-In the next few months, we are going to welcome the new generations of the orangutan in Sebangau peat-swamp forest, the legacies of Indy and Georgia.
+In the next few months, we are going to welcome the new generations of the orangutan in Sebangau National Park peat-swamp forest, the legacies of Indy and Georgia.

 Bornean orangutans (Pongo pygmaeus) have been listed as critically endangered and may not be as lucky as their Sumatran cousins.
 The recent dissemination that Borneo Nature Foundation (BNF) attended along with other organizations, stakeholders, government sectors, companies, and academic institutions themed Orangutan in Multifunctional Landscapes shows a worrying status of this arboreal mammals as not less than 80% of their population in Kalimantan are found in unprotected zones.

-They are forced out from their natural habitat due to the expansion of the business in palm oil and mining, massive construction projects, and human settlements.
+They are forced out of their natural habitat due to the expansion of the business in palm oil and mining, massive construction projects, and human settlements.
 These factors have a huge potential for the orangutan declining population if no positive measures are taken.